rebelsky/csc207c/_labs/git.md

   In this laboratory, you will practice using Git.
 You will use the command line to manage your git repositories.
 (VSCode has some built-in features that make it easier to interact directly with GitHub.
 However, many programmers find it much easier to use Git from the command line, and so we will do so.)
 In case you've forgotten what you learned in the reading, there is a list of useful commands at the end of this lab.
 ---

+_**Note**: This lab is newly revised to work with VSCode rather than Eclipse.
+Expect some infelicities._

+_**Note**: In this lab, you will be configuring your account.
+The partner who is not logged in will likely have to repeat this work.
+Ideally, we'll have a bit of time for that at the end of class._

 Preparation
 -----------